The SRG/eROSITA All-Sky Survey. The Weak-Lensing Mass Calibration and the Stellar Mass-to-Halo Mass Relation from the Hyper Suprime-Cam Subaru Strategic Program: Introduction

 We stress that \erosita\ clusters are primarily selected in X-rays with minimal dependence on the characteristics of their galaxy populations, thus making them an ideal sample for studying the formation and evolution of galaxies hosted by massive halos.
 X-ray-selected samples also offer two advantages over other selection methods: First, they probe a mass regime generally much lower than that of SZE-selected samples, thanks to the deep and high-resolution imaging in X-rays.
 Second, by tracing the distribution of hot ICM, X-ray-selected samples are not prone to the projection effect, which currently poses severe challenges for the modelling of optically selected clusters \citep{costanzi19a,sunayama20}.

 By taking full advantage of exquisite imaging from the HSC survey, this study aims to (1) perform the weak-lensing mass calibration, (2) measure the stellar mass \mbcg\ of their brightest cluster galaxies (BCGs), and (3) derive the stellar-mass-to-mass-and-redshift (\mbcg--\mass--\redshift) relation for \erosita\ clusters in the first-year (\erass1) sample.
 Given the mass range of the \erass1 clusters, the \mbcg--\mass--\redshift\ relation corresponds to the high-mass end of the stellar-mass-to-halo-mass relation, a terminology widely used in the literature.
-A key feature of this work is that we simultaneously model the weak-lensing mass and the stellar-mass-to-halo-mass relation on a basis of individual clusters, allowing the direct determination of the mass and redshift trends of the \mbcg--\mass--\redshift\ relation without relying on the abundance-matching method \citep{vale04,kravtsov04,conroy06}, which depends on numerical simulations and assumptions about models of the halo occupation distribution.
-The major strengths of this work are (1) the uniform X-ray selection of \erass1 clusters extending to redshift $\redshift \approx 1$ without the selection bias toward galaxy properties and (2) the well-quantified selection function and the halo mass determination, ensuring that the resulting cosmological constraints are in good agreement with those from other independent probes, thereby forming a cosmology-verified cluster sample suitable for astrophysical studies.
+Similar to \cite{leauthaud12a} and \cite{coupon15}, a key feature of this work is that we simultaneously model the weak-lensing mass and the stellar-mass-to-halo-mass relation on a basis of individual clusters, allowing the direct determination of the mass and redshift trends of the \mbcg--\mass--\redshift\ relation without relying on the abundance-matching method \citep{vale04,kravtsov04,conroy06}, which depends on numerical simulations.
+The major strengths of this work are (1) the uniform X-ray selection of \erass1 clusters extending to redshift $\redshift \approx 1$ without the selection bias toward galaxy properties and (2) the well-quantified selection function and the halo mass determination, ensuring that the resulting cosmological constraints are in acceptable agreement with those from other independent probes, thereby forming a cosmology-verified cluster sample suitable for astrophysical studies.
 In this study, we have identified $124$ \erass1 clusters within the common footprint of the \erass\ and HSC surveys, covering an area of $\approx500$~deg$^2$.